-These are very good cookies.
+These butter-nut slice and bake cookies are very good cookies.
 But then, a brown sugar and butter combination must be good.
-The nuts make for attractive cookies and a nice contrast to the dough.
-Since these cookies are butter-rich, they may be a bit of an indulgence but certainly worth it.
+The nuts make for attractive cookies and add a nice contrast to the dough.
+Since these cookies are butter-rich, they may be a bit of an indulgence but are certainly worth it.

 This is an extra-large recipe.
 Save some of the dough for cookies next week or share a log of dough with a friend.